 The 2014 Acura MDX trades visceral driving fun for family-friendly refinement, which should appeal to most shoppers for the seven-seat luxury SUV.

-Now in its third generation, the MDX faces a new competitor in the Infiniti JX, which wasn't around when the previous generation arrived.
-Other options include the BMW X5, Buick Enclave, Audi Q7 and, if you can do without the third row, the ever-popular Lexus RX.
+Now in its third generation, the MDX faces a new competitor in the Infiniti JX, which wasn’t around when the previous generation arrived.
+Other body-type options include the BMW X5, Buick Enclave, Audi Q7 and, if you can do without the third row, the ever-popular Lexus RX.

 Like many Acura cars, the MDX comes in one well-equipped base trim, though there are several option packages that essentially serve as trim levels: Technology, Technology with Entertainment and Advance with Entertainment.
 For 2014, front-wheel drive becomes available with all packages; previously all-wheel drive was standard.
-At a media preview in Portland, Ore., I drove a number of the all-wheel-drive MDX SUVs with Technology and Advance packages alongside its predecessor and several competitors.
+At a media preview in Portland, Ore., I drove a number of the all-wheel-drive (AWD) Acura MDX SUVs with Technology and Advance packages alongside its predecessor and several competitors.

-The outgoing MDX's bumper inlets sat high enough to give a mustachioed expression.
+The outgoing MDX’s bumper inlets sat high enough to give a mustachioed expression.
 Its successor has shaved, thankfully, but styling otherwise stays put.
 The biggest shift is the headlights, which adopt standard LEDs for a sort of reptilian appearance.
-In back, the MDX loses its exposed tailpipes for chrome-ringed reflectors and a concealed single pipe.
+In back, the Acura MDX loses its exposed tailpipes for chrome-ringed reflectors and a concealed single pipe.
 Yawn.

 Eighteen-inch alloy wheels are standard, and 19s are optional.
 Citing research that showed nobody wanted a bigger MDX, Acura added just 2 inches to the overall length while reducing height and width by 1.5 inches and 1.3 inches, respectively.
 The resulting profile is the most wagonlike of the MDX’s three generations.

-Fans of the past MDX's deliberate driving characteristics — heavy, swift steering; a busy ride; a growling V-6 — will be disappointed, but I suspect most shoppers will deem the new generation an improvement.
-A direct-injection 3.5-liter V-6 replaces the 2013's port-injected 3.7-liter V-6, and it provides stout oomph despite shedding a bit of power.
-The smaller six makes 290 horsepower — down 10 hp from last year, with torque down a tad too — but Acura also shaved nearly 300 pounds' curb weight in all-wheel-drive models.
+Fans of the past MDX’s deliberate driving characteristics — heavy, swift steering; a busy ride; a growling V-6 — will be disappointed, but I suspect most shoppers will deem the new generation an improvement.
+A direct-injection 3.5-liter V-6 replaces the 2013’s port-injected 3.7-liter V-6, and it provides stout oomph despite shedding a bit of power.
+The smaller six makes 290 horsepower — down 10 hp from last year, with lb-ft of torque down a tad too — but Acura also shaved nearly 300 pounds’ curb weight in AWD models.

 The standard six-speed automatic helps pick up the slack, with short lower gears, smooth upshifts and responsive highway kickdown.
 Downshifts could come sooner as you accelerate through a bend, and a selectable Sport mode provides just that; it even drops a gear or two on downhill stretches.